tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/09-Stu_Nodes_Accounts/README.md

 * Exit `puppeth` by using the `Ctrl+C` keys combination.

-* Create the first node's data directory using the `geth` command and a couple of command-line flags by running the following line in your terminal window (Git Bash in Windows):
+* Create the first node's data directory using the `geth` command and a couple of command line flags by running the following line in your terminal window (Git Bash in Windows):

  ```bash
  ./geth account new --datadir node1